Introduction

 Many kinds of music started flourishing in Canada in the 1920s.

 Jazz music, which started in the United States, also thrived in Canada.
 It was famous for its passionate and improvised nature.
-American jazz bands travelled to Canada to perform and Canadian jazz musicians also performed at home and abroad.
+American jazz bands travelled to Canada to perform, and Canadian jazz musicians also performed at home and abroad.
 Montreal, in particular, was considered the city of jazz.

 Big band music was also enormously popular in the 1920s.